Register now and grab your free ultimate anatomy study guide!

 The sternocleidomastoid muscle and the scalene muscles attach to structures above the ribs.
 When they contract, they pull the ribs up and out assisting the external intercostal muscles.
 Here we can see the sternocleidomastoid which originates from the sternum and clavicle and then inserts on the mastoid process of the skull.
 Next, we can see the posterior scalene muscle which originates from the cervical vertebrae and inserts on the second rib.
 Then we have the middle scalene muscle which also originates from the cervical vertebrae but inserts on the first rib.
 Finally we have the anterior scalene muscle which also originates from the cervical vertebrae and inserts on the first rib.

 Muscle of the anterior chest wall such as the pectoralis major muscles attach between the ribs and the shoulder joint.
 When the shoulder joints are fixed in position, the muscles pull the ribcage up and out towards each shoulder enlarging the intrathoracic cavity.
 It's possible to fix the shoulder joint in place using the back muscles or by pushing your arms against something.
-Muscles of the posterior chest wall such as latissimus dorsi which we can see here and the trapezius muscle which we can see here facilitate greater inspiration by fixing the shoulders in position to allow the anterior chest wall muscles to assist this just mentioned shows the spine stability to pull against raising the ribs in a similar fashion to the external intercostal muscles.
+Muscles of the posterior chest wall such as latissimus dorsi which we can see here and the trapezius muscle which we can see here facilitate greater inspiration by fixing the shoulders in position to allow the anterior chest wall muscles to assist as just mentioned.
+Others use the spine's stability to pull against raising the ribs in a similar fashion to the external intercostal muscles.

 Muscles around the spine such as the iliocostalis muscle shown here help out by stabilizing the spine and lower ribs.
 This gives other muscles fixed structures to pull against and by extending the spine the intrathoracic volume is increased.